 - Setting clear goals.
-What does he wants moving forward in his life?
+What does he want moving forward in his life?

 - Engaging with his parents on a more mature level.

 Teens simply want to feel grown up, and there are certainly ways you can foster that feeling.
 As you facilitate your teen’s path to independence, let him know that you are always there to help and support him.
-Loosen your grip on the reins, and let him make some decisions on his own.
-You can ask him if he wants advice, but be willing to withhold if he says he doesn’t want it.
-Affirm his good decisions and keep the lines of communication open.
+Loosen your grip on the reins, and let them make some decisions on their own.
+You can ask them if they want advice, but be willing to withhold if they say they don’t want it.
+Affirm their good decisions and keep the lines of communication open.